-ater pollution is a serious problem that can have staggering consequences for the economy, biodiversity, and human health.
+Tater pollution is a serious problem that can have staggering consequences for the economy, biodiversity, and human health.
 According to the EPA, more than 50 percent of the waters that have been assessed do not meet the water quality standards states, territories, and authorized tribes have set for them.
-This includes more than 40,000 individual river segments, lakes and estuaries, approximately 500,000 miles of rivers and shorelines, and about 13 million acres of lakes.
+This includes approximately 725,000 miles of rivers, streams and creeks, about 11 million acres of lakes, ponds and reservoirs, and nearly 20 million square miles of bays, estuaries, and harbors.
 These waters are polluted mostly by sediments, excess nutrients, and harmful microorganisms.
 An overwhelming majority of the U.S. population-308 million people-live within 10 miles of these polluted waters.